-EXPERIMENT: We will examine Pitbull's filthiest lyrics to judge whether the rapper's descriptions of sexual activity seem born out of real human experience, or whether they could instead have been provided through a working knowledge of Southern rap, soft-core porn and Maxim magazine.
+EXPERIMENT: We will examine Pitbull's filthiest lyrics to judge whether the rapper's descriptions of sexual activity seem born out of real human experience, or whether they could instead have been provided through a working knowledge of Southern rap, soft-core adult entertainment and Maxim magazine.

 Test 1: "She's Freaky"

 One time for my freaks That know what to do when I

 In the first verse of one of his earliest hits, Pitbull explains his sexual interests to the listener, proclaiming himself a "freak" who possesses many outrageous desires.
 But a careful reading shows that all of Pitbull's ostensible expertise is derived from the lyrics of other rap songs.
 "Skeet skeet" as a synonym for climax comes from the work of Lil John (who, coincidentally or not, appears on Pitbull's first album) while "Face down, ass up" was of course the preferred sexual position of 2 Live Crew.
 Is Pitbull, like the stereotypical high-school virgin, simply appropriating the jargon of his more experienced peers in an attempt to blend in?

 You got it going on, just pull up your skirt I know what to do with your thong!

 I'ma pull it to the side and rub it down right